 4 myths about off-season training...

 Most athletes use off-season training as the time for building skills and increasing strength.
-While this is a great time for athletes to focus on body changes: weight gain/loss, increasing strength, and increasing endurance, there's no shortage of misinformation on how to achieve these goals... especially when it comes to growing athletes.
+While this is a great time for athletes to focus on speed, strength, and endurance, there's no shortage of misinformation on how to achieve these goals... especially when it comes to growing athletes.

-Which four myths do I hear most often?
+Which four myths do athletes ask about most often?

 1. Increasing muscle strength requires increases in protein.
 Though there is some truth to this since athletes are spending more time in the gym, the crucial point that's often missed is that protein needs are still determined by age, weight, and activity.
 Choosing "high protein" shakes, drinks, snacks without knowing your individual needs could lead to- basically- really expensive pee.